 This ends up inspiring Mank to write the scene where Susan leaves Kane.
 As his wife has done with him, Mank has decided to stay on the course and see where it ultimately leads.
 Despite all the hurdles that Hearst and Mayer put before it, ‘Citizen Kane’ is released in 1941, with Mank and Welles sharing the writing credits.
 The movie gets nominated for nine Academy Awards and wins in the Best Writing category.
 Neither of them is present at the ceremony.

-The antagonistic relationship that has evidently developed between them will last for the remainder of Mank’s life, who passes away in 1953.
+The antagonistic relationship that has evidently developed between them will last for the remainder of Mank’s life; he passes away in 1953.
 He never collaborates with Welles again, nor does he churn out another original screenplay.
 Despite the success, Mank remains as self-destructive as ever.
 By his own admission, he builds up a metaphorical cage around himself after winning the Oscar and keeps himself inside it until his death.

 Read More: Is Mank a True Story?